Matt Stone Racing: Super 2 Series

 In 2011, Matt Stone the son of Stone Brothers Racing (SBR) co-owner Jim, was given the opportunity to run a former SBR Ford BF Falcon in the 2011 development series with Robert Cregan driving.
 In 2012, the team expanded to two Falcon BFs, with Daniel Jilesen and Ashley Walsh joining the team.
 After two rounds the team expanded to three cars, with the SBR entered Ford FG Falcon of Scott McLaughlin entry transferred to the team after the signing of Mahindra Group as a minor sponsor, conflicted with SBR's Ford sponsorship.
 McLaughlin went on to win the series.
 In 2013, the team entered three Falcon FGs with Michael Hector, George Miedecke and Ashley Walsh driving.
 In 2014, the team again fielded three FGs with Todd Hazelwood, Michael Hector and Ashley Walsh driving.
 Steven Johnson drove a fourth car at the Townsville and Queensland rounds.
 Ryal Harris drove the fourth car at Bathurst.
 Shae Davies replaced Hector for the final round in Sydney.
 In 2015, the team only fielded two FG Falcons, with Todd Hazelwood and Shae Davies competing in all of the rounds, finishing the championship in 4th and 8th places respectively.
 In 2016, the team purchased a Holden VF Commodore for Hazelwood.
 Adam Marjoram joined the team and raced in an FG Falcon.
 Hazelwood finished the year in 3rd place, while Marjoram finished in 13th.

 In 2017, the team purchased another VF Commodore for Marjoram.
 Brodie Kostecki joined the team and raced an FG Falcon.
 Hazelwood won 6 races and was able to win the championship by 95 points.
 Kostecki finished in 15th, while Marjoram came 18th for the year.

 For 2018, Bryce Fullwood joined the team in an ex-DJR Team Penske Ford FG X Falcon, but switched to a VF Commodore after the Perth round.
 During the first 3 rounds the Commodore was raced by Tyler Greenbury and Jaie Robinson respectively.

-For 2019 Ash Walsh will contest the full season.
+For 2019 Ash Walsh would contest the full season.
 Abbie Eaton entered the first round and Joel Heinrich entered rounds one and two for the team, David Russell would contest the Bathurst round.
 Walsh finished 9th for the year.

-For 2021 MSR has signed Glenn Seton's son Aaron Seton.
+For 2021 MSR had signed Glenn Seton's son Aaron Seton.

-For 2022 MSR has signed 2x SuperUtes Series champion Ryal Harris alongside Aaron Seton.
+For 2022 MSR had signed 2x SuperUtes Series champion Ryal Harris alongside Aaron Seton.